 - Automatic faucets with 0.35–0.5 GPM aerators yield consistent 30–50% savings.

-- Smart adaptive systems can further reduce water use.
+- Smart adaptive systems can help save even more water.